piEsposito/blitz-bayesian-deep-learning/README.md

 Our objective is empower people to apply Bayesian Deep Learning by focusing rather on their idea, and not the hard-coding part.

-## Roadmap:
- * Enable reparametrization for different posterior distributions than Normal.

 # Index
  * [Install](#Install)